British-Columbia/bcrbx.com/README.md

 This repository includes the content and source code for the official website of the BC community.

-For content matters, please refer to <https://bcrbx.com/publishing>.
+To learn how publishing content on bcrbx.com works, refer to <https://bcrbx.com/publishing>.